Kong/kubernetes-ingress-controller/docs/api-reference.md

-KongClusterPlugin is the Schema for the kongclusterplugins API
+KongClusterPlugin is the Schema for the  API.

 _Appears in:_
 - [KongClusterPluginList](#kongclusterpluginlist)